-My Favorite: Hertz – 60 partner airlines, Carfirmation™, discounts for parents, points for extras.
+My Favorite: Hertz – 60 partner airlines, Carfirmation, discounts for parents, points for extras.

-Most Miles Awarded: Thrifty – with current bonus offers you’ll get a lot of miles for your rental dollars.
+Most Miles Awarded: Thrifty with the current bonus offers you’ll get a lot of miles for your rental dollars.

 Most Miles Options: Hertz – at over 60 partner airlines, you’re bound to find your favorite.